GamaPintoLab/web/content/authors/cruivinho/_index.md

     url: 'https://bioisi.pt'

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include distributed robotics, mobile computing and programmable matter.
+bio: My research focuses on the regulation of HIV gene expression via small ncRNAs.

 interests:
   - Transcriptomics